greensleeves8/Election_Analysis/README.md

 ## Challenge Summary
 The code script used for this analysis should be able to be used with minimal adaptation for other elections, provided that the source data is a similarly formatted .CSV file.
-The following code can be used as a template for importing a CSV file, as long as the folder and file names are updated to reflect the correct file pathways, and creating lists and dictionaries for candidates, counties, and vote totals, and creating strings and integers for output to determine the winning candidate:
+The following code can be used as a template for importing a .CSV file, as long as the folder and file names are updated to reflect the correct file pathways, and creating lists and dictionaries for candidates, counties, and vote totals, and creating strings and integers for output to determine the winning candidate:

 ![Import CSV](https://github.com/greensleeves8/Election_Analysis/blob/master/analysis/Code_Screenshot.png "Import CSV")

-To open and read your CSV, use this code, updating variable names as needed:
+To open and read your .CSV, use this code, updating variable names as needed:

 ```
 with open(file_to_load) as election_data: